Read This First

 A meter is a graphical display of a numeric value that varies within a defined range.
 For example, a meter could be used to depict a device's current battery percentage or a car's fuel level.

-should not be used to represent a value like the current world population since it does not have a meaningful maximum limit.meter
+meter should not be used to represent a value like the current world population since it does not have a meaningful maximum limit.meter should not be used to indicate progress, such as loading or percent completion of a task.

 To communicate progress, use the progressbar role instead.